 Reinforcing poles using trusses is not new, however this technique – developed in the United States – is.
 In the past trusses were bolted to the pole, however drilling the bolt hole often introduced microbes, leading to internal rot and requiring replacement of the pole.

-With the trial complete, the Asset team studied the data and monitored the poles before deciding to adopt this technique to reinforce other wooden poles in our network.
+With the trial complete, our Asset Team studied the data and monitored the poles before deciding to adopt this technique to reinforce other wooden poles on our network.